How to visit Bagamoyo

 Ruvu River cruising (2-3 hours)

-Take a boat ride to explore crocodiles, hippos, and various birds along the Ruvu River that flows from the Uluguru Mountains and some parts of the Southern Highlands of Tanzania.
-Get to know how locals fish in the rivers and the various uses of river water.
+Take a boat ride to see crocodiles, hippos, and birds along the Ruvu River, which flows from the Uluguru Mountains and parts of the Southern Highlands of Tanzania.
+Learn how locals fish in the rivers and the various uses of river water.

 Fishing with local fishermen Experience (1-4 hours)